Finding gold, God, and the Sierra Garden of Eden in California’s Gold Country.

 I had planned to visit the Gardens on two prior trips through Gold Country but something came up on each of those trips that forced me to cancel.

 On my most recent road trip through the area, I left my Airstream Airbnb in Sonora, CA at 5am on a weekday morning in order to arrive at the Gardens when they opened at 7am.
 After leaving the Gardens, I was able to spend the rest of the day exploring Gold Country as I made my way back to my Airbnb.
-I’ll share those adventures with you here in future posts and also on my Vimeo channel, which you should be following if you’re not doing so already.
+I’ll share those adventures with you here in future posts.

 There’s another large bridge along the trail that crosses Rattlesnake Creek.
 Halfway across the bridge is a guest book.